cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-load-balancing/index.md

 #### L2-Aware Load Balancing and Service Announcement in Cilium

-An L2-aware load balancer is a networking solution designed to bridge the gap between a physical network (Layer 2 of the OSI model) and a virtualized environment like Kubernetes.

-Standard load balancers usually operate at Layer 4 (IPs and Ports) or Layer 7 (URLs and Cookies), and an L2-aware load balancer handles the first mile of a packet's journey, finding the physical machine that owns a specific Virtual IP.

 L2-Aware Load Balancer introduces the ability for Kubernetes services to be reachable via Address Resolution Protocol (ARP) announcements.
 L2 Announcements is a feature that makes services visible and reachable on the local area network.
 This feature is primarily intended for on-premises deployments within networks without BGP-based routing, such as office or campus networks or home labs.